Three Ways You Know Visitors Are Leaving Your Website (And How To Reduce It)

 - Conversion – The act when someone transitions from being a website visitor to a lead or customer.

-How do you know when a website visitor decides to get off that path towards becoming a customer?
+How do you know when a website visitor decides to get off that path toward becoming a customer?

 The second method is determining shopping cart abandonment rates.